Afsaneh-Karami/Neural-Networks-and-Deep-Learning/Face verification and face recognition/README.md

 # Applying Siamese network for face verification and triplet loss for face recognition: <br />
-In Face Verification, you're given two images and you have to determine if they are of the same person.By using an encoding for each image, an element-wise comparison produces a more accurate judgement as to whether two pictures are of the same person.The FaceNet model takes a lot of data and a long time to train.
-So following the common practice in applied deep learning, you'll load weights that someone else has already trained.
-The network architecture follows the Inception model from Szegedy et al.
+In Face Verification, you're given two images and you have to determine if they are of the same person or not.
+In face recognition you compare an input picture with a database of people images and determine if the input image is belong to one person in database or not.<br />

-In this file, I implemented the YOLO algorithm.
-An algorithm that uses neural networks to provide real-time object detection.
-This algorithm is popular because of its speed and accuracy.
-Its name means "You Only Look Once", This algorithm "only looks once" at the image.
-It requires only one forward propagation pass through the network to make predictions.
-YoLo Algorithm applies some filters such as non-max suppression to output recognized objects together with the bounding boxes.<br />
+The FaceNet model takes a lot of data and a long time to train.
+So I used a pretrained model, I'll load weights that someone else has already trained.
+The network architecture follows the Inception model from Szegedy et al. By applying this model on your input image you can get a encoding Face Images into a 128-Dimensional Vector(GOTO [Using a ConvNet to Compute Encodings](https://github.com/Afsaneh-Karami/Neural-Networks-and-Deep-Learning/blob/main/Face%20verification%20and%20face%20recognition/Inception_blocks_v2)) <br />
-This Algorithm uses two steps to decrease the number of bounding boxes to the desired amount.<br />
+ Notes about Inception_blocks_v2 neural network: <br />
-* First filter: Filtering with a Threshold on Class Scores to eliminate bounding boxes that have low probability or low score
+* This network uses 160x160 dimensional RGB images as its input.
+Specifically, a face image (or batch of 𝑚 face images) as a tensor of shape (𝑚,𝑛𝐻,𝑛𝑊,𝑛𝐶)=(𝑚,160,160,3)
-* Second filter: Using non-maximum suppression (NMS) for selecting the best boxes The order of functions to make the YOLO algorithm:<br />
+* The output is a matrix of shape (𝑚,128) that encodes each input face image into a 128-dimensional vector.
- ## Model Details<br />
+## Encoding Face Images into a 128-Dimensional Vector
-* Inputs and outputs:
+As mentioned before I used Inception_blocks_v2 model to get encoding of 128-dimensional vector.
+The input images are originally of shape 96x96, thus, I need to scale them to 160x160.
+Loading the model and its pretrained weights.(GOTO [Loading the model](https://github.com/Afsaneh-Karami/Neural-Networks-and-Deep-Learning/blob/main/Face%20verification%20and%20face%20recognition/Loading%20the%20model)) <br />
-The input is a batch of images, and each image has the shape (m, 608, 608, 3)<br />
+To generate the encoding, you'll use img_to_encoding(image_path, model), which runs the forward propagation of the model on the specified image.This is done in the img_to_encoding() function.(GOTO [img_to_encoding](https://github.com/Afsaneh-Karami/Neural-Networks-and-Deep-Learning/blob/main/Face%20verification%20and%20face%20recognition/img_to_encoding)) <br />
-The output is a list of bounding boxes along with the recognized classes.
-Each bounding box is represented by 6 numbers (p_c, b_x, b_y, b_h, b_w, c).
-Where p_c is the probability that there is an object in the grid cell, b_x, b_y, b_h, b_w indicate the position of the bounding box in the grid cell.  c is the probability that the object belongs to a certain class of the  80 classes. <br />
+So, an encoding is a good one if:<br />
-* Anchor Boxes:
+The encodings of two images of the same person are quite similar to each other.<br />
-Anchor boxes are chosen by exploring the training data to choose reasonable height/width ratios that represent the 80 different classes.
-So, five anchor boxes were chosen which is available in the file 'yolo_anchors.txt'.
-(GOTO [yolo_anchors link](https://github.com/Afsaneh-Karami/Neural-Networks-and-Deep-Learning/tree/main/Car%20detection%20with%20YOLO%20%20algorithm/Datasets)) <br />
+The encodings of two images of different persons are very different.<br />